Skip to content

 “I mean, it’s disappointing,” Zack Wheeler said after making one bad pitch out of 94.
 “But at the end of the day, we can go home and win this thing in front of our home fans and start playing a little better once we get home and go into the playoffs hot, I guess you could say.”

 There’s a lot to unpack.
-But let’s start here: After leaving the tying run on third base in the eighth and ninth innings against Mets closer Edwin Díaz, the Phillies bused home, where they will begin a three-game series Monday night against the Cubs.
+But let’s start here: After leaving the tying run on third base in the eighth and ninth innings against Mets closer Edwin Díaz, the Phillies bused home, where they will begin a three-game series Monday night at Citizens Bank Park against the Cubs.

 Win even one of the final six games, and the Phillies, who locked up a playoff spot Friday night, will clinch their first division title since 2011.
 They’re still in good shape for a first-round bye, too, with a three-game lead and the tiebreaker over the Brewers.

-But anyone who says they didn’t expect the Phillies to have clinched by now is fibbing.
+But anyone who says they didn’t expect the division to be settled by now is fibbing.
 The Phillies went 2-5 on a weeklong visit to Milwaukee and New York in large part because the offense came up small.
+Again.

-It’s no wonder they haven’t broken out the bubbly.
+No wonder they didn’t break out the bubbly.

 » READ MORE: How the Phillies’ path to a World Series is shaping up in a wide open National League playoff field

-“We’ve experienced a lot of really good pitching, obviously throughout this year but in postseasons past, where we faced really good staffs,” Kyle Schwarber said.
+“We’ve experienced a lot of really good pitching, obviously throughout this year but in postseasons past,” said Kyle Schwarber, who chased two fastballs out of the zone before getting called out on strikes against Díaz in the eighth inning.
 “It’s going to come down to us finding a way to get guys on base and manufacturing those runs to get in.
 It’s not always going to be a home run or whatever.
 A run’s a run.”

 Said manager Rob Thomson: “We’re going to expand [the strike zone] at times.
 Just got to rein it in.”

-Trea Turner singled and stole second and third in the eighth inning, but Bryce Harper fanned and Alec Bohm grounded out.
-In the ninth, Bryson Stott walked, then stole second and third.
-On the latter, Mets catcher Francisco Alvarez’s throw hit the bag and kicked straight up in the air.
+Trea Turner singled and stole second and third in the eighth inning, but Bryce Harper swung at a high-and-outside fastball for strike three and Alec Bohm grounded out.
+In the ninth, Bryson Stott walked and stole second.
+He swiped third, too, and catcher Francisco Alvarez’s throw hit the bag and kicked straight up in the air to third baseman Mark Vientos.
 If it gets away, Stott likely scores.

 “Not sure if I’ve ever seen that,” Thomson said after Kody Clemens struck out to strand Stott and end the game.
 “But hey, that’s baseball.”